cixtor/wpplugin/README.md

 The configuration file used for the tests assumes that you have a database named _"wordpress"_ that must not contain important information because every time the installer script is called the database will be truncated.
 Additionally, it assumes that there is an account named _"root"_ with password _"password"_ which you can easily change editing the _"tests/bootstrap.php"_ file.
 The base URL for the website is set to _"wordpress.test"_ by default.
 Make sure to include this in your hosts file pointing to the localhost address.

+You can also access the administration dashboard using the username _"admin"_ and the password _"password"_.
+These are defined in the installer script and can not be changed unless you keep a copy of the WordPress repository at hand.

 ```shell
 export MYSQL_PWD=password
 mysql -u root -e "CREATE DATABASE IF NOT EXISTS wordpress;"